Frequently asked questions

 Makario'S Artesanos will ship our your order within 1-3 business days.
 We send out shipments Monday - Friday.
 We do not ship on holidays or weekends.
 Once the package is shipped out it will take between 10-15 business days to arrive.

-If there is a delay with your order or any other form of setback due to payment processing problems, product shortages etc. we will connect with you via email.
-If you would like to cancel your order we request that you contact us through email at firstname.lastname@example.org.
+If there is a delay to your order we will connect with you via email.
+If you would like to cancel your order before it has been shipped we request that you contact us through email at email@example.com.